arthurlacoste/winegold/README.md

 - Read content of a file and use it to do evil :see_no_evil:
 - Use JavaScript or bash (equal everything!), what is your favorite flavor ?
 - [Create your own scripts](docs/scripts.md) to use you drag and drop box

+### Wait, I can do everything with CLI tools without your app !

+Yes.

 ### What we want to do